SoftwareApe/NumberMonger/README.md

 All features are accessed through the command bar (ctrl+p).

 * Sum Sequence, even when they're inside arrays!
+Also shows mean, standard deviation and median of the sequence.

 ![Sum Sequence Demo](./images/sumSequence.gif)
 * Insert Sequence of hex, dec or bin numbers with arbitrary start, step size, right or left alignment and zero padding.